Private Well Testing Guidelines

 Home Water Treatment

 Even well designed treatment systems can fail.
 You should continue to test your drinking water after you install a treatment unit.
+If considering a treatment system, make sure the treatment unit is Underwriter's Laboratory (UL), or Water Quality Association (WQA) to remove pesticides.
 All home water treatment units require regular maintenance to work properly.
 Regular maintenance can include changing filters, disinfecting the unit, or cleaning scale buildup.
 You should always follow the manufacturer’s recommendations for installing, cleaning, and maintaining a treatment unit.
-For additional information on Home Water Treatment, please visit the MDH’s website on “Home Water Treatment.”
+For additional information on home water treatment technologies and grant and loan programs to pay for treatment please visit the MDH’s website on “Home Water Treatment.”